Bill Walton

-Walton's early career in the National Basketball Association (NBA) was very successful, winning the 1978 NBA Most Valuable Player (MVP) and an NBA championship with the Portland Trail Blazers, for which he was also named Finals MVP.
-However, his professional career began to be significantly hampered by multiple foot injuries requiring numerous surgeries.
-Walton sat out the 1978–79 season and was then signed by the San Diego Clippers (now Los Angeles Clippers), for whom he played four injury-plagued seasons.
-His career was rehabilitated during two seasons with the Boston Celtics at the end of his career.
-Playing as a backup center behind Robert Parish, Walton earned the NBA Sixth Man of the Year Award in the 1985–86 season, winning his second championship that same season.
+Walton's professional career, however, was significantly hampered by foot injuries, requiring numerous surgeries (Walton underwent 37 orthopedic surgeries in his lifetime).
+As a result, Walton only played in 468 out of 1,148 possible regular season games across his 14-year NBA career.
+After his MVP season, Walton sat out the 1978–79 season and was then signed by the Clippers, for whom he played four injury-plagued seasons.
+His career was rehabilitated during two seasons with the Celtics at the end of his career.
+Playing as a backup center behind Robert Parish, Walton earned the NBA Sixth Man of the Year Award in the 1985–86 season and contributed significantly to the Celtics' playoff run that year, culminating in his second NBA championship.
+He was named to the NBA's 50th and 75th anniversary teams.

-After retiring from the NBA, Walton overcame stuttering and embarked on a second career as a sportscaster, working both as a studio analyst and color commentator with stints for several networks and teams.
+After retiring from the NBA, Walton overcame stuttering and embarked on a second career as a sportscaster, working both as a studio analyst and color commentator with several networks and teams.
 He earned an Emmy Award in 1991.
-Walton is a noted fan of the Grateful Dead, as a self-described "Deadhead", and often mentions them in his broadcasts.
-He has hosted several podcasts and satellite radio programs featuring the music of the Grateful Dead.